 How to Evaluate AI Voice Agents Performance in Production with Hamming

-Voice agents handle thousands of calls daily, it's inevitable that failures occur.
-However, most teams discover failures through customer complaints, after the call has ended.
-This reactive approach to AI voice agent evaluation means issues are fixed after they’ve already impacted user experience.
+Voice agents handle thousands of calls daily, and failures are inevitable.
+But most teams discover those failures through customer complaints, after the call has ended.
+This reactive approach means issues get fixed after they've already impacted user experience.

-Here's how to evaluate AI voice agents in production with Hamming.
+Here's how to evaluate AI voice agents in production so you catch problems before your customers do.

 Set Up Real-Time Performance Tracking